avuko/aiki/README.md

-Although I think all of this is rather disappointing, perhaps someone with more insight into what is running behind these IPs can glean something from the pattern of attacks over time, so this is what I have:
+Although I think all of this is rather disappointing, perhaps someone with more insight into what is running behind these IPs can glean something from the pattern of attacks over time.
+So this is what I have:

 <img src="jarattempts.png" />